-The Group measures ECLs for PDLs at an amount equal to lifetime expected credit losses.
 Impairment losses are incorporated into the calculation of the credit adjusted effective interest rate.
 Where the carrying amount exceeds the present value of the estimated future cash flows discounted at the asset's original credit adjusted effective interest rate, the Group recognises an impairment loss.
 Favourable changes in lifetime expected credit losses are recognised as an impairment gain, even if the favourable changes are more than the amount previously recognised in profit or loss as an impairment loss.

-The estimation of ECL's includes an assessment of forward-looking economic assumptions which are determine on a probability weighted basis based on reasonable and supportable forecasts.
+The estimation of future cashflows includes an assessment of forward-looking economic assumptions which are determine on a probability weighted basis based on reasonable and supportable forecasts.